 Apple’s iOS 12 beta gives developers and average users a chance to try the new operating system long before its official release date.
-And while the iOS 12 beta might be tempting, many iPhone, iPad, and iPod touch users are better off staying put on iOS 11.
+And while the iOS 12 beta is a tempting download, many iPhone, iPad, and iPod touch users are better off staying with iOS 11.

-Apple’s iOS 12 beta is live for developers and later this month the company will push the iOS 12 beta into its Beta Software Program.
+Apple’s iOS 12 beta is live for developers and the general public via Apple’s Beta Software Program.
 The Beta Software Program is free and simply requires an Apple ID and a little bit of patience.

-Trying out pre-release iOS software is exciting, but Apple’s betas are often plagued with bugs and performance issues, particularly the early versions.
+Trying out pre-release iOS software is exciting, but Apple’s betas are always plagued with bugs and performance issues and iOS 12 is no different. iOS 12 beta testers are complaining about a variety of problems.

 If you’re thinking about trying the iOS 12 beta today or sometime in the near future, and you’re struggling with the decision, allow us to guide you.

 In this walkthrough we’ll take you through the best reasons to try the iOS 12 beta on an iPhone, iPad, or iPod touch.
-We’ll also outline some of the best reasons to avoid iOS 12 beta, at least for the time being.
+We’ll also outline some of the best reasons to avoid iOS 12 beta.

 Install iOS 12 Beta to Help Improve iOS 12